Treeefort/Hyper-V-Replication-by-Zabbix-Agent/README.md

 3. Create a new Host using a Zabbix Agent interface and attach the template.
 4. Optional: In Host `Macros` you can set `{$IGNORED}` for any VMs you don't want to monitor.
 This uses [WQL syntax](https://learn.microsoft.com/en-us/windows/win32/wmisdk/wql-sql-for-wmi), so Wildcard is `%`

-(I renamed all of my replicated VMs to "Replica-<VMNAME>" to keep things organized.
-I don't want to monitor these because they're replicated, not replicating.
-I have my `{$IGNORED}` macro set to `Replica-%`)
+(Example: All of my replicated VMs got renamed to "Replica-<VMNAME>" to keep things organized.
+I don't want to monitor these because they're replicat*ed*, not replicat*ing*.
+So, I have my `{$IGNORED}` macro set to `Replica-%` and these replicated VMs are not discovered.)

 ## Thanks
 This is my first Zabbix template and I'm not a Zabbix expert in the slightest.
 I'll try to help if you have issues, but this little project was mainly cobbled together using the knowledge of others.